 Round baitcasting reels have been prevalent for most of angler history but in recent years the low-profile baitcasting reel has begun to increase in popularity.

 The most popular types of fishing reels currently in use today are spinning reels.
 The debate between baitcasters and spinning reels is one that has gone on for what feels like an eternity.
-That said, the versatility that spinning reels have to offer are what make it a top choice for so many anglers.
+That said, the versatility that spinning reels have to offer is what make it a top choice for so many anglers.
+We have compiled a list of the best spinning reels so that you can waste less time researching and spend more time on the water.

 Whether they are trying to catch some bass or hunting tarpon along the beach, anglers tend to gravitate towards the simplicity of spinning reels.
 To cast a spinning reel all you have to do is flip up the metal bail wire to release the line and cast it out.
 After casting the line, you flip the metal wire down and it locks the line in its place.